roman-milk/roman-milk.github.io/student-teacher.md

+===

- ****** Student Teacher Ch.
-02 ****** byStoryTeller07© Without Paula's help there was no way she could get the little top back in place.
+Without Paula's help there was no way she could get the little top back in place.
 She shrugged her shoulders.
 Already trampled underfoot she was left without the will to defy her tormentor.
 "OK!
 Please, I agree.
 I'll obey you, I'll be your doll," Jessie murmured.

  Paula smiled without the slightest hint of menace and clapped her hands with obvious glee.